- 13 Haunted Places in Salem MA + Haunted Hotels to Book (2024) - December 31, 2023

 Be extremely cautious driving, especially at night.
 Moose are massive creatures and because they are so tall, the reflection in their eyes from headlights is not as easily seen at night as it is with deer.
 They also tend to meander slowly across roads, so don’t count on them being able to dodge your vehicle!

-There are moose sightings that occur all across the state, but you aren’t likely to see a moose in certain areas, like Acadia National Park.
-Here are some ways to increase your chances of seeing a moose in Maine:
+There are moose sightings reported all around Maine, but you aren’t likely to see a moose in certain areas, like Acadia National Park.
+That’s okay, because if you’re looking for where to see moose in Maine, you’ll see there are several ways to increase the chances of coming across one of these interesting creatures.

-Several outdoor organizations offer moose safaris where an experienced guide will show you safely around areas that moose are frequently sighted.
-The major advantage of a moose safari is that you will have an experienced guide to lead you to where you are most likely to spot a moose and to teach you how to do it safely.
+Several outdoor organizations offer Maine moose safaris with an experienced guide that will show you safely around areas that moose are frequently sighted.
+The major advantage of a moose safari is that there is someone to lead you to where you are most likely to spot a moose and to teach you how to do it safely.
 Don’t forget, these are wild animals that weigh between 800-1100lbs with antlers that can grow up to 6-feet wide; you do not want to get too close!

-Northwoods Outfitters in Greenville offers highly rated moose safaris both on water and land with their knowledgeable guides that know how to get you close enough for an incredible picture, yet distant enough for maximum safety.
-You can join a group tour or commission a private safari, but either way Northwoods Outfitters’ guides are excellent at adapting each safari to ensure that you have an incredible moose tour experience.
+Northwoods Outfitters in Greenville offers highly rated Maine moose safaris both on water and land with their knowledgeable guides that know how to get you close enough for an incredible picture, yet distant enough for maximum safety.
+You can join a group tour or commission a private safari, but either way Northwoods Outfitters’ guides are known for adapting each safari to ensure that you have an incredible moose tour experience.

 In addition to moose safaris, Northwoods Outfitters offers plenty of other outdoor activities to get you outside where you might just have a chance encounter with a moose.
 They rent ATVs, bikes, canoes, kayaks, snowmobiles, and snowshoes, so there are plenty of options to explore the beauty of Maine and its wildlife with Northwoods Outfitters.